7 ways to evaluate and improve digital marketing

 - Darjeeling conducted ROPO analysis and found that 40% of buyers visit the site before buying in the store

-- ROPO analysis: How is omnichannel end-to-end analytics useful?
-Ile de Beaute case study
+- ROPO analysis: How useful is it for omnichannel marketing analytics

 - Fabelio found out what online customers are doing in their retail stores